-A gleaming white-sand beach with a mix of accommodation.
-Very little shade to speak of, though plenty of good spots to stay.
+A gleaming off-white beach with a mix of backpacker focussed accommodation.
+Very little shade to speak of, though plenty of cheap spots to stay.
 Now that the road has improved greatly it is much easier to reach.

 Mai Pen Rai Bungalows really lives up to its name with a laid back, uber relaxed vibe along with the best beachside setting on Than Sadet.
 Long-running, Mai Pen Rai's bungalows are scattered all over the place – beach bums will love the beachfront rooms that run alongside the restaurant, while those sitting limpet like along the rocky northern headland below Plaa's Restaurant will appeal to...
 Read our full review of Mai Pen Rai Bungalows.

-A lovely sweeping beach with very good accommodation along its entire length.
+A lovely sweeping beach with very good flashpacker to mid-range accommodation along its entire length.
 A classic Ko Pha Ngan destination.
+Very popular with families.

 Set at the northern end of Thong Nai Pan Yai, right before the rocky headland, Candle Hut Resort is a solid flashpacker option with over-sized bungalows on spacious lawn grounds.
 We preferred the wooden bungalows with sliding glass doors to the more luxurious concrete ones, but all the fare here is of a pretty good standard and very generously sized.
 Balconies have chairs and a hammock on the...
 Read our full review of Candle Hut Resort.